 There are also different tax brackets for when you file.
 The more you make the more in tax you have to pay.
 A full list of all tax brackets based on yearly income and province is available here.
 Lastly, make sure you always know your rights and responsibilities while filing your taxes.
 It is important to include all accurate information when submitting your forms.
 Not only that but it is especially important to know your rights so that you can be treated fairly and positively while doing your taxes for the season.

-Taxes in a Consumer Proposal or Bankruptcy
+Taxes in a Official Proposal or Insolvency

 When you are in a consumer proposal, you are responsible for filing your taxes every year that you are on the program, 5 years at the maximum.
 When you are in a consumer proposal you are still entitled to any tax refund that you receive, unless you have debt specifically with the Canada Revenue Agency (CRA).
 If you have debt with the CRA, a tax refund within the first year of your consumer proposal will be held by the CRA.
 This is only true for the first year, each year after that you will receive your full tax return.